-- · The end of employment or reduction of hours of employment; - Death of the employee; - [add if the Plan provides retiree health coverage: Commencement of a proceeding in bankruptcy with respect to the Company;] or - The employee's becoming entitled to Medicare benefits (under Part A, Part B or both).
+- The end of employment or reduction of hours of employment; - Death of the employee; - The employee's becoming entitled to Medicare benefits.

 For all other qualifying events (divorce or legal separation of the employee and spouse or a dependent child's losing eligibility for coverage as a dependent child), you must notify the Plan Administrator within 60 days after the qualifying event occurs.
 You must provide this notice to: Longview ISD c/o: Benefits Dept. The Plan procedures for this notice, including a description of any required information or documentation, can be found in the most recent Summary Plan Description or by contacting the Plan Administrator.
 If these procedures are not followed or if the notice is not provided in writing to the Plan Administrator during the 60-day notice period, you will lose your right to elect COBRA continuation coverage.